GitWyd/RM_Retinas/README.md

 ## Notes

 - The spatial relationships of the predefined world tags are hardcoded into the script.
 Kindly modify if your world tag setups are different.
+- we used ELP 4KHDR01 USB Camera, but any 4K Camera would suffice